sashkoristov/DAppMaster-2020W/project/project.md

 ### Input

-- An image(s) of security check is stored on the storage.
-You may assume one or multiple security check queues and then calculate the overall average waiting time.
+- A location of an image(s) of security check that is stored on the storage.
-- threshold value (in seconds)
 - flight number
 - new gate